jim8220/ic_ib_nd/README.md

 results can be found in ./infer2others/.../result/

 ### draw
-Modify machine_type, bg, rseed, input_feature of baseline.yaml and run draw.py
+Modify machine_type, bg, rseed baseline.yaml and run draw.py

+You can draw IID+sinIPD / intensity and phase spectrum

 If you have any questions, please email to lasscap@kaist.ac.kr